-They may be contacted directly at the numbers listed as referenced below, or you may contact the office of the Assistant Dean for Student Affairs at (+974-4454 8526), and you will be put in contact with a member of the Survivor Support Network.
+They may be contacted directly at the numbers listed as referenced below, or you may contact the office of the Assistant Dean for Student Affairs at (974-4454 8526), and you will be put in contact with a member of the Survivor Support Network.

-- Kevin D'Arco: Director Student Activities & First Year Programs, kdarco@qatar.cmu.edu, +974 4454 8530 - Ken Hovis: Assistant Professor Biological Sciences, khovis@cmu.edu, +974 4454 8605 - Alicia Salaz: Reference and Instruction Librarian, asalaz@qatar.cmu.edu, +974 4454 8403 - Freida Kinney: Director Human Resources, freidaw@andrew.cmu.edu, +974 4454 8629 - Gloria Khoury: Assistant Dean for Student Affairs, gkhoury@qatar.cmu.edu, +974 4454 8526
+- Kevin D'Arco: Director Student Activities & First Year Programs, kdarco@qatar.cmu.edu 974-4454 8530 - Ken Hovis: Assistant Professor Biological Sciences, khovis@cmu.edu 974-4454 8605 - Alicia Salaz: Reference and Instruction Librarian asalaz@qatar.cmu.edu 974-4454 8403 - Lisa Ciletti: Director Human Resources, lciletti@andrew.cmu.edu 974-44548430 - Gloria Khoury: Assistant Dean for Student Affairs, gkhoury@qatar.cmu.edu 974-44548526

-Depending on the information that a survivor shares with the Survivor Support Network, the university may have an obligation to investigate reports of sexual harassment, sexual assault, domestic violence, dating violence and stalking and take appropriate action to limit the effects of the behavior and prevent recurrence.
-In all cases, the survivor will be consulted if the university is obligated to investigate or take action on information that is shared.
+Depending on the information that a survivor shares with the Survivor Support Network, the university may have an obligation to investigate reports of sexual harassment, sexual assault, domestic violence, dating violence, and stalking and take appropriate action to limit the effects of the behavior and prevent

 - If a survivor chooses, contact local law enforcement The main number to call for all ON-CAMPUS incidents is the Qatar Foundation main security control room at +974 4454 0999.
 For all OFF-CAMPUS incidents, callers should dial the State of Qatar emergency response at 999.
-University officials will assist the student in notifying the appropriate law enforcement agency in the applicable jurisdiction. - Campus Security.
-Victims of sexual harassment and/or assault may contact campus security at (+974 4454 8434 or +974 3371 2591) to discuss the possibility of filing a criminal complaint.
-Even if law enforcement authorities investigate or take other action, victims still have the right to pursue claims of sexual harassment and sexual assault through the procedures outlined in Policy Against Sexual Harassment and Sexual Assault, summarized in Part III of this report, p.
-23. - Student Affairs Emergency Hotline: +974 5554 7913
+University officials will assist the student in notifying the appropriate law enforcement agency in the applicable jurisdiction.
+Campus Security.
+Victims of sexual harassment and/or assault may contact campus security at (974 4454-8434 or 974-3371 2591) to discuss the possibility of filing a criminal complaint.
+Even if law enforcement authorities investigate or take other action, victims still have the right to pursue claims of sexual harassment and sexual assault through the procedures outlined in this policy. - Student Affairs Emergency Hotline: +974-5554-7913

-University community members in Qatar may also contact any of the reporting resources listed on page 32, as well as the confidential resources on page 37.
+University community members in Qatar may also contact any of the reporting resources listed on page 34, as well as the confidential resources on page 39.

 - Off-Campus Medical Resources All survivors of sexual assault are encouraged to seek medical attention as soon as possible after the assault to ensure their physical well-being.
-Contact: - O Hamad Women's Hospital: +974 4439 6666 - O Qatar Foundation Health Care Center: +974 4454 1244 - On-Campus Medical and Support Resources: - $\circ$ Amie Rollins, Director of Health and Wellness, at +974 4454 8680 or 974 5554 7913 - Support Resources Counseling services are available through the Office of Personal Development &

-Counseling Services at +974 4454 8525 or +974 5554 7913.
+Contact: - O Hamad Women's Hospital: +974 4439 6666 - O Qatar Foundation Health Care Center: +974 4454 1244 - On-Campus Medical and Support Resources: - Amie Rollins, Director of Health and Wellness, at +974 4454 8680 or 974 5554 7913 - Support Resources Counseling services are available through the Office of Personal Development & Counseling Services at +974 4454 8525 or +974 5554 7913.